MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/access-preview-feature.md

 - [Community](https://community.dynamics.com/enterprise/f/759?pi53869=0&category=Talent) – This site is a great resource where users can discuss use cases, ask questions, and get community help.

-- Use the following sites to suggest product ideas.
-Let us know about features that you want to see in the product, or let us know about any changes you think we should make to existing features.
+- Let us know about features that you want to see in the product, or let us know about any changes you think we should make to existing features.
+Suggest product ideas on the following sites:

     - [Attract ideas](https://powerusers.microsoft.com/t5/Ideas-for-Attract/idb-p/Attract)
     - [Core HR ideas](https://powerusers.microsoft.com/t5/Ideas-for-Human-Resources/idb-p/HumanResources)